Best Square Enix Switch Games That Aren’t Dragon Quest or Final Fantasy

 Recommended Videos

-Octopath Traveler is very effective at introducing a lot of characters, making them all appealing, and encouraging the player to build them all up with various classes.
-It’s a title that makes you want to explore to see what people’s unique actions can do.
-Also, while everyone is doing their own thing and you probably want to see where those threads go, it’s also really fun when everyone finally comes together and you see other plot threads.
+While the original Octopath Traveler is very effective at introducing a lot of characters, making them all appealing, and encouraging the player to build them all up with various classes, Octopath Traveler 2 kicks it up a notch by also connecting their stories together better.
+We get to see certain pairs meet up and adventure together!
+Not to mention, the job system feels even stronger in the sequel.
+Both titles makes you want to explore to see what people’s unique actions can do and get really satisfying when everyone finally comes together and you see other plot threads.

 Best Square Enix Switch Games That Aren’t Dragon Quest or Final Fantasy Harvestella